Hunter-Bassett77/Project-1-Bassett/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_You can put commands into multiple servers from a single playbook

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._

 - Install: docker.io
 - Install: python.pip
 - Install: docker